d-EURO/documentation/src/privacy.md

 We have no influence on the storage period of your data that is stored by the operators of social media networks for their own purposes.
 For details, please contact the operators of the social media networks directly (e.g., in their privacy policies and statements, see below).

 #### Social Media Networks in Detail

-##### Facebook

-We have a [profile on Facebook](https://www.facebook.com/dEUROAssociation/).
-The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
-According to Facebook, the data collected is also transferred to the USA and other third countries.

-We have concluded an agreement with Facebook on joint processing (Controller Addendum).
-This agreement specifies which data processing operations we or Facebook are responsible for when you visit our Facebook page.
-You can view this agreement at the following link: [Information on Page Insights](https://www.facebook.com/legal/terms/page_controller_addendum).

-**You can customize your advertising settings yourself in your user account.
-To do this, click on the following link and log in:** [Personalization of your user account on Facebook](https://www.facebook.com/settings?tab=ads).

-Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
-Details can be found here: [Contractual Addendum for the Transfer of European Data](https://www.facebook.com/legal/EU_data_transfer_addendum) and [Standard Contractual Clauses](https://de-de.facebook.com/help/566994660333381).

-For details, please refer to the [Facebook Privacy Policy](https://www.facebook.com/about/privacy).

 ##### X